 We at CCS believe that how a person dresses reflects attitudes and affects behavior.
 The manner of dress should indicate a serious academic purpose on the part of the student.
 Much difficulty arises in seeking to find the Biblical balance in the areas of Christian liberty and high standards.
 The following guidelines do not attempt to embrace every conceivable situation in the realm of dress.
 The Administrator shall answer questions about the intent or provisions of the dress code.

 BOYS

 Hair -

 Must be clean and neatly combed.

-Must not cover eyes.
+Must be a length that reflects the masculine gender.
 Facial hair (beard/mustache) must be neatly groomed.

 Shoes -